 Once you arrive at Weymouth train station it's super easy and quick to reach the beach.
 Head out onto Queen Street, then turn left onto King Street.
 Just keep walking until you see the beach in front of you.
 It takes around 5 minutes to walk in total.

 Some of the most dramatic events of the London 2012 Olympic and Paralympic Games were played out on the waters around Weymouth and Portland.
-The area hosted thousands of visitors and competitors over the course of the Games, and you can follow in the wake of GB gold-medallist Ben Ainslie at the area's many water sports centres.
+The area hosted thousands of visitors over the course of the Games, and you can follow in the wake of GB gold-medallist Ben Ainslie at the area's many water sports centres.

 For a slightly less energetic way to spend your day, the beautiful golden sands of the beach are hard to beat.
 In the summer season, you'll find everything you'd expect from a traditional seaside resort, including donkey rides and Punch & Judy shows.

-At the pier end of the Esplanade is the Pavilion, the town's main entertainment venue, and the hard-to-miss Jurassic Skyline, which takes visitors up 174ft and offers 360 degree views of the UNESCO World Heritage Jurassic Coast.
+At the pier end of the Esplanade is the Pavilion, the town's main entertainment venue, and the hard-to-miss Jurassic Skyline, which takes visitors up 174ft and offers 360-degree views of the UNESCO World Heritage Jurassic Coast.